Censorship in Israel: Military censorship

 The Israeli Military Censor has the power to prevent publication of certain news items.
 The censorship rules largely concern military issues such as not reporting if a missile hit or missed its target, troop movements, etc. but it is also empowered to control information about the oil industry and water supply.
 Journalists who bypass the military censor or publish items that were censored may be subject to criminal prosecution and jail time; the censor also has the authority to close newspapers.
 However, these extreme measures have been rarely used.
 One notable instance where a newspaper was closed temporarily was in the case of the Kav 300 affair where it was eventually discovered that the censor was used by the Shin Bet to cover up internal wrongdoings in the agency and led to one of the biggest public scandals in Israel during the 1980s.
-Following the incident the two main papers, HaAretz and Yediot Ahronot stopped participating in the Editors' Committee.
+Following the incident the two main papers, Haaretz and Yediot Ahronot, stopped participating in the Editors' Committee.

 In 1996 a new agreement was reached and the Editors' Committee resumed operation.
 The new agreement allowed military censorship only of articles clearly harmful to national security and allowed the supreme court to override military decisions.

 According to information provided by the military censor in response to a Freedom of Information request, in 2017 the censor banned the publication of 271 articles outright, and fully or partially redacted 21% of the articles submitted to it.

 In 2018, the censor prohibited the publication of 363 news articles, and partially or fully redacted 2,712 news items submitted to it for prior review.
 This amounts to more than one news piece being censored and seven news items being redacted per day, on average.

 One very commonly used way for Israeli media to circumvent censorship rules is to leak items to foreign news sources, which by virtue of being located outside of Israel are not subject to Israeli censorship.
 Once published, the Israeli media can simply quote the story.

 Israeli laws outlaws hate speech and "expressing support for illegal or terrorist organizations".
 Section 173 of the legal code makes it a crime to publish any "publication that is liable to crudely offend the religious faith or sentiment of others."

 In addition to media censorship, Israeli cinemas are subject to regulation regarding the exhibition of pornography and television stations face restrictions on early broadcasting of programs that are unsuitable for children.

+In 2024, the military censor completely banned 1,635 press articles and redacted parts of 6,265 others.